Lothiard/Lothiard/README.md

 All of the exams can be found in https://www.oktatas.hu/kozneveles/erettsegi/feladatsorok under emelt szint -> digitalis kultura, and my solutions in my repo under the same name.

-note that i am completely self-taught because high school didn't really teach anything at all, and the only langugage i know is C++.
+note that i am completely self-taught because high school didn't really teach anything at all, and the only language i know is C++.